Building a simple wishbone slave

 Writes to the slave

 You may remember from our discussion on how to write to a very simple bus that we based all of our logic off of an i_wr line.
-Whenever this line was true, we would read from the bus.
+Whenever this line was true, we would write to the bus.
 As a review, the simple bus write logic was written as,

 Moving from this simple example to the wishbone is quite easy.
 In particular, all we need to do is to adjust the i_wr logic for the wishbone bus.
 Once done, the interaction should look identical: